abletech/team-training-day/3-refactor_this/refactor_this.md

-# And Bingo was his name-o
+#3: And Bingo was his name-o

-##Learning Competencies
+##Goals of the challenge

-* Effectively discuss alternative coding alternatives with your pair
+- Effectively discuss alternative coding alternatives with your pair
-* Refactor legacy code to improve comprehension
+- Refactor legacy code to improve comprehension
+- Use design priciples such as SOLID in the process

 ##Summary